 Monday – Saturday: 10am – 5pm

 |Memorial Day||May 30, 2022|

 |New Year’s||December 31, 2022 – January 2, 2023|

 |Youth (6 – 18)||$5|

 |Children (5 & under)||FREE|

-Tickets can be purchased at the front desk during museum hours.
+Tickets are available for purchase at the admissions desk during museum hours.

 Museums for All